 2. Welcoming Decoration

-Retail stores start off with decorating their shops with beautiful holiday decorations.
+Retail stores start off by decorating their shops with beautiful holiday decorations.
 There is no harm if you could decorate your website that exudes holiday feelings to your customers.

 Hang some stars at the top of your website, put a garland at the bottom, or let some ice flakes float over your website.
 This becomes the sign that you are preparing for holidays and will be having something to offer soon.